OISF/suricata/doc/userguide/unix-socket.rst

   Success:
   "/tmp/test.pcap"

-When passing in a directory, you can see last processed time (modified time of last file):
+When passing in a directory, you can see last processed time (modified time of last file) in milliseconds since epoch:

 ::